tytydraco/yessleep/out/Ive_been_an_EMT_for_a_while_now_and_Ive_seen_my_share_of_strange_things_Here_are_some_of_my_experiences_Part_two.md

 Hello again, everyone.
-You all seemed to really enjoy my last story about what is, admittedly, one of the creepiest experiences of my life.
-I'm glad!
+You all seemed to really enjoy my last story about what is, admittedly, [one of the creepiest experiences of my life.](https://www.reddit.com/r/nosleep/comments/vy8i6a/ive_been_an_emt_for_a_while_now_and_ive_seen_my/?utm_medium=android_app&utm_source=share) I'm glad!
 Silver linings and what-not.
-I'll link the prior post here, once I'm not on mobile.
 Thank you all for the kind words and compliments.
 I've I figured I'd gather you all around the virtual campfire and share another story, if you'll have me.

 For those of you that are new, I've been an EMT for a good many years now.
 I've seen a lot.
 Good, bad, funny, sad and smelly.
 I work in a pretty high call volume agency, so you name it, I've probably seen it.
 That said, there's been many times where I've seen things that I still struggle to wrap my head around.
 Things that didn't quite add up, things that didn't make sense, and some things that, to be frank, *creeped me the fuck out.*